 Three tour packages are available:

-The 12 Day / 11 Night Tour includes: 12 days and 11 nights in Greece, all ground transportation, lodging at the resort Hotel Armonia, race entry fees and arrangements, most meals, sight-seeing expeditions, running clinics with Jeff Galloway, a chance to experience the world’s most historic running event, and a lifetime of memories.
+The 12 Day / 10 Night Tour includes: 12 days and 10 nights in Greece, all ground transportation, lodging at the Amarilia Hotel, race entry fees and arrangements, most meals, sight-seeing expeditions, a chance to experience the world’s most historic running event, and a lifetime of memories.

 For a complete information package and booking forms, use our handy online information form today!

-If you’d like to stay in Greece for longer than the eleven nights of the 2016 tour, Paul Samaras and his friendly staff will be happy to assist you in making arrangements.
+If you’d like to stay in Greece for longer than the length of your tour, Paul Samaras and his friendly staff will be happy to assist you in making arrangements.
 There is no additional charge for this service.